 In 1980, plans were made to sell the property for commercial development.
 Thanks to the efforts of Rosamond McDuffie and the Aiken Historic Preservation Commission, the Market was rescued.
-In 2003 the Aiken County Farmers Market was designated a Landmark in Aiken.
-It is the oldest (in continuous operation at the same location) county farmers’ market in the State of South Carolina.
+In 2003 the Aiken County Farmers Market was designated a landmark in Aiken.

 Water from countless flower buckets has been poured on the trees in the last fifty plus years.
 The oaks have grown and now shade the building.
 Today, descendants of the early farmers bring produce and flowers to the Market.
 They set their goods on tables that were used by their parents and grandparents, continuing the traditions of small family farmers.
-The Market, now as then, is a place where items are offered for sale and conversation and recipes are shared with friends, old and new.
 Different events and activities occur on Saturdays throughout the year, so come by and enjoy the experience!

 Aiken SC, 29801